 why can’t fashion quit smoking?

 It was the beginning of an image shift that echoed throughout the industry at the start of the millennium.
 The excess of the 80s and heroin chic of the 90s faded as the idea of the model lifestyle became less rock and roll and more mother earth.
-Superstars like Miranda Kerr and Gisele championed organic food, early nights, active lifestyles and meditation.
+Superstars like Miranda Kerr and Gisele championed organic food, early nights, active lifestyles, and meditation.
 Tabloid features showed models emerging from gyms in the early hours of the morning, not clubs.

 That was until 2011, when the coolest bad girl of them all, Kate Moss, appeared on the Louis Vuitton runway with a lit cigarette in hand.
 She was not only dismissing the growing social convention, but also the venue's anti-smoking policy.
 Marc Jacobs reportedly happily paid the fine to see his muse make such a talked about return.
 But her appearance wasn't only a professional statement but a social one: the bad girl model was back.

 The connection between smoking and female rebellion are well documented.
 A century ago, to light up in public as a woman was a defiant act that flouted social, class, and gender conventions.
-In 1901 a New York Times article claimed women smoking was "growing to be a menace in this country."
+In 1901, a The New York Times article claimed women smoking was "growing to be a menace in this country."
 Lighting up showed you weren't interested in following someone else's rules — and was a message the cigarette industry clung to immediately.

 By the 1920s, early PR guru Edward Bernays leveraged the suffragette movement and encouraged women to smoke during a 1929 Easter Day parade as a demonstration of their liberation.
 The Times ran a headline the next day reading, "Group of Girls Puff at Cigarettes as a Gesture of 'Freedom'."
 It was a manipulative move that stuck.

 Reviewing recent glossy editorials featuring stars like Bella and Gigi Hadid and Kendall Jenner clutching cigarettes, it's clear the messaging has survived across the century.
 A dangling cigarette still exists as a signifier to danger and delight in a way that has been increasingly abandoned elsewhere.
-Fashion's love of a smoke is a lingering example of advertisers manipulating women's self image to sell them something they don't really want.
+Fashion's love of cigarettes is a lingering example of advertisers manipulating women's self image to sell them something they don't really want.
 It's an ironic throwback during a time when identity politics and gender discussions are as common in these publications as clothing credits.

 Smoking was once the accessory of the rebel, a way to tell the world you didn't give a shit about what they think.
 But today, teenagers and young adults roll their eyes at such obvious posturing.
 They have a very different standard of rebellion.
-They don't need to be sold a picture of defiance, they're thinking and speaking for themselves, not using visual crutches to demonstrate that they're their own person.
+They don't need to be sold a picture of defiance — they're thinking and speaking for themselves, not using visual crutches to demonstrate that they're their own person.

 Text Wendy Syfret